 Do you need light over the dining room table but don’t have ceiling lights?
 Maybe a large arc floor lamp could do the job.
 Michael from Inspired by Charm, used this classic floor lamp to fake an over-the-table light.

 #12 Elevate your lighting by stringing it up

 Don’t get tied up trying to figure out how to light a room with no overhead lighting.
 Hang up some pretty string lights to create a warm, cozy atmosphere.
-This loft featured on Design Sponge makes use of string lights to help combat the industrial feel of the space.
+Make use of string lights to help combat the industrial feel of the space.

 #13 Or string it along